degauden/Elements/doc/User_Manual.rst

 Management of Extra Software Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On top of classical binary build, generally from C sources, Elements has
+On top of classical binary build, generally from C++ sources, Elements has
 been extended to support various other types of file:

 -  The python packages, modules and scripts,